sa-ny/testicons/README.md

 ## Create Your Own Action

-To create your own action, you can use this repository as a template!
+To create your own action, you can use this repository as a template.
 Just follow the below instructions:

 1. Click the **Use this template** button at the top of the repository